Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Introduction

-\end{itemize} Let us highlight the following points of our contributions.
+\end{itemize} Let us highlight the following points of our contribution.
 Firstly, our methods rely on a Halpern-type scheme \cite{halpern1967fixed} recently studied in \cite{diakonikolas2020halpern,lieder2021convergence,lee2021fast,yoon2021accelerated}, which is different from Nesterov's acceleration approach as used in \cite{attouch2020convergence,he2016accelerated,kim2021accelerated,mainge2021fast}.
-Secondly, our first algorithm uses a different Lyapunov function and requires only one operator evaluation per iteration compared to the anchored extra-gradient methods as in \cite{lee2021fast,yoon2021accelerated}.
-Thirdly, our second and third algorithms have convergence guarantees without the coerciveness of $B$ as in \cite{mainge2021fast}.
+Secondly, our first algorithm uses a different Lyapunov function and requires only one operator evaluation per iteration compared to the anchored extra-gradient methods in \cite{lee2021fast,yoon2021accelerated}.
+Thirdly, our second and third algorithms have convergence guarantees without the cocoerciveness of $B$ as in \cite{mainge2021fast}.
 However, they use the resolvent of $B$ instead of the forward operator $B$ as in \cite{mainge2021fast}.
-Though these algorithms can be viewed as variants of the DR splitting method, their convergence rate guarantee is on the shadow iterate sequence $\sets{x_k}$, which is different from the intermediate sequence $\sets{u_k}$ (\emph{cf.} Subsection \ref{subsec:s_AEG_scheme}) as in \cite{kim2021accelerated}.
+Though these algorithms can be viewed as variants of the DR splitting method, their convergence rate guarantee is on the shadow sequence $\sets{x_k}$, which is different from the intermediate sequence $\sets{u_k}$ (\emph{cf.} Subsection \ref{subsec:s_AEG_scheme}) as in \cite{kim2021accelerated}.
 Nevertheless, their convergence guarantee relies on the Lipschitz continuity of $B$.
+To our best knowledge, both algorithms are the first accelerated splitting methods using the Halpern-type fixed-point iteration.
 Finally, our accelerated DR splitting method also has a convergence rate on $\norms{G_{\gamma}(x_k)}$ of the shadow sequence $\sets{x_k}$, and requires only the maximal monotonicity of $A$ and $B$, without Lipschitz continuity.
+Our methods can be easily extended to the sum of three operators $0 \in A(x) + B(x) + C(x)$, where $A$ and $B$ are maximally monotone, and $C$ is single-valued and $\rho$-cocoercive (see Remark~\ref{re:3opertors}).